microsoft/bedrock/README.md

 $ tools/jaeger
 ```

-Jaeger provides distributed tracing of requests through your system so you can discover and optimize latency hotspots.
+Jaeger provides distributed tracing of requests through your system so you can discover and optimize performance hotspots.

 ![Jaeger Image](./docs/images/jaeger.png)